 Cumberland Falls State Resort Park: Check Rates on Booking.com

 If you’re looking for a place to experience fall in Tennessee that offers beautiful mountain scenery, vibrant foliage, and plenty of fall activities, Pigeon Forge should be at the top of your list!

 The foothills of the Great Smoky Mountains are packed with unique things to do in Pigeon Forge.
 This cute mountain town is one of the best southern getaways for families.
 There is excitement year-round in Pigeon Forge with entertaining live shows, fascinating interactive museums, and thrill rides for all ages, but the town really comes to life in the fall.

 Dollywood Harvest Festival is one of the best fall festivals in the South!
 In October, the theme park transforms into a fall wonderland with live entertainment, food vendors, and colossal pumpkins on display.
 Complete your trip with a scenic drive through the Smoky Mountains for some of the most breathtaking views in the Southern USA in the fall!

 Where to Stay in Pigeon Forge:

 Pigeon River Inn: Check Rates on Hotels.com

-Although the south is a wonderful place to discover any time of year, there is truly something special about fall in the south.
-We hope this list has inspired you to plan a fall getaway to discover the incredible fall foliage and charm this region has to offer!
+Although the South is a wonderful place to discover any time of year, there is truly something special about fall in the South.
+We hope this list has inspired you to plan a fall getaway to discover the incredible Southern USA fall foliage and charm this region has to offer!
 For more getaway ideas, be sure to check out our list of southern road trips that should be on your bucket list!